DewniAlahakoon/Magento-Ecommerce-Automation/README.md

 ## 📌 About This Project

-This repository contains an automation project focused on testing the key modules of the Magento Ecommerce platform[Magento website](https://magento.softwaretestingboard.com/), including registration, login, cart, checkout, and order placement.
+This repository contains an automation project focused on testing the key modules of the Magento Ecommerce platform [Magento website](https://magento.softwaretestingboard.com/), including registration, login, cart, checkout, and order placement.
 The primary goal of this project is to demonstrate the automation of major functionalities of a Magento-based web application using Selenium with Java.
 This project aims to enhance test automation skills and demonstrate effective test case execution across a real-world ecommerce platform.

 ## ⚙️ Tech Stack
 - **Programming Language**: Java